 What kind of savings account can you choose from?

-As we mentioned earlier, banks and credit unions offer three types of savings account: a basic savings account, a money market account, and a certificate of deposit.
+As we mentioned earlier, banks and credit unions offer three types of savings accounts: basic savings, money market, and CDs.

 Each one has different pros and cons associated with it, so it’s good to learn about all of them to find the best fit for you.
 Some people even prefer to spread out their savings over several different types of accounts.